 #3: Make the most of Facebook advertising objectives

 Facebook optimises its ads for a wide range of campaign objectives and you’ll be asked what your advertising goal is as soon as you go to create an ad.
-This includes a Conversions objective which allows you to target new and previous visitors based on actions they take on your site, in a similar way to AdWords remarketing.
+This includes a Conversions objective which allows you to target new and previous visitors based on actions they take on your site, in a similar way to Google Ads remarketing.

 The great thing about the Conversion objective is it allows you to track a wide range of actions users take on your site and use this to place where they are on your sales funnel.
 With this attribution you can create ads designed to nudge them along the buying process and I’ll be talking about how to do this in more detail shortly.

 Once a user clicks your ad, that’s traffic you’ve paid for and every lead that slips away hits you in the pocket.
 This is where your website needs to be optimised for conversions or you’ll be spending your budget on traffic for nothing.

 This starts with landing pages that inspire people to take action and you can check out some of our recent posts on landing page best practices for tips on that.
 Don’t forget most of your Facebook leads will be coming from mobile so having fast, mobile-optimised pages is a must.
 Pay close attention to your web forms, too, to make sure they’re not getting in the way of conversions.
 Use a good form optimisation tool to highlight any problems your forms are causing and put them right to minimise the number leads you lose.